 If you do not have time for the challenge, you can directly try any version below.

 For each version, a small explanatory text is provided along with a didactic video.
 If this is your first time, I recommend going through each version in order.

 If you want to see how it works, I have built a little window into the machinery powering the interface.
 It provides detailed feedback about the current state of the machine.

 It also allows you to challenge the interface in complex ways.
 For example, I sometimes use these advanced versions to fool the machine into making a false prediction, or to select my actions such that it takes the longest possible time to identify a digit.

 Because I have consistently failed to explain what a self-calibrating interface does to other researchers, friends or family in a few minutes.
 This web application is my attempt at explaining, showing, and getting people to feel what a self-calibrating interface does in one minute on my phone.

 I also have the intuition that this technology can be useful.
 But I cannot figure out how on my own, I am too involved in the research and find it hard to think outside the box.
 By implementing this technology into an easy-to-share demonstration, I am hoping to reach a variety of people.
 And maybe one day someone will figure out a place to apply it for good.
-If you are that person, feel free to contact me.
+If you think of some application, feel free to contact me.

 Detailed information, papers and code available on this project page.